giliapatterson/CDMetaPOP_slim/README.md

 ### Parameters

-The parameters for the quantitative trait model are specified in PopVars and are summarized below:
+The parameters for the quantitative trait model are specified in PopVars and PatchVars and are summarized below:

+In PopVars:

 The structure of the genome can be specified two ways.